Scott Pruitt: Personal life

 Pruitt married Marlyn Lloyd in 1990 at Southeast Christian Church in Louisville, Kentucky.
 They have two children: daughter McKenna and son Cade.

 Pruitt is Southern Baptist.
 According to the Oklahoma Office of Attorney General, the Pruitts are members of the First Baptist Church of Broken Arrow, where Pruitt served as a deacon.
 Pruitt was a trustee at the Southern Baptist Theological Seminary.
-He expressed his views regularly on the radio in Tulsa, including advocating for passage of constitutional amendments to ban abortion and gay marriage, and objecting to what he feels is the suppression of majority religious beliefs.
+He expressed his views regularly on the radio in Tulsa, including advocating for the passage of constitutional amendments to ban abortion and gay marriage and objecting to what he feels is the suppression of majority religious beliefs.
 In 2005, Pruitt told a radio interviewer that there are not "sufficient scientific facts to establish the theory of evolution."